 Ask the caller:

-- When is the bomb going
+- When is the bomb going to explode?

 - Where is the bomb?